fabiangunzinger/wowchemy/content/post/git.md

   unlike `merge`, which takes the endpoints of two branches and merges them together, `rebase` applies changes from the branch you merge onto the branch you merge to in the order they happened and thus creates a linear history.

+- Adding a local repository to GitHub:

+    1. Initialise the local repo as a Git repository: `git init`.

+    2. Add and commit all content of the local repo: `git add --all; git commit -m 'Intial commit'`.

+    3. Create a GitHub repo and follow prompts: `gh repo create`.

+    4. Done.

 ## Understanding reset